1915 Picnic Train Attack and White Rocks Reserve: The German Club

 The union of Germany with the Ottoman Empire during World War I raised suspicions within the people of Broken Hill.
 People began to believe that the German community had been politically motivated and therefore conspired with Abdulla and Mahomed to attack the picnic train.
 They became a target for the already angry mob when at approximately 8pm a crowd gathered in Argent Street where accusations of the German involvement had been spat out in anger before the crowd made their way down to the German Club.
 Gathering at the front of the club the mob threw stones at the building and set it alight.
 When the fire brigade arrived to put out the fire the angry mob cut their hoses rendering them inoperable, leaving the club to burn to the ground.
 The outraged assemblage of citizens then moved on to Ghan Town, where many camel drivers lived, on the edge of town with the intention of attacking the innocent residents.
 Luckily the police and military were aware of their intentions and were able to stop the mob before any confrontation could occur.

 The punishment of German citizens did not end with their social establishment being destroyed.
 When the German men arrived for work the next day they were all fired from the mines of Broken Hill.
 This was in response to the Australian Government passing the War Precautions Act 1914 (in August of that year).
 This gave the Australian Government a power outside of the realms of the Australian Constitution.
 During war time and up to six months after war the government could utilise this Act allowing them to make decisions on matters that could influence Australia's position in the war.
 One of the controls this endorsed was the detention of people either born in or associated to an enemy country without having to stand trial for an offence.

 The effect of the war on Australian soil was wide spread with the introduction of the War Precautions Act 1914 deeming any migrant person as an "enemy alien" and a threat to the nation.
 These people were sent to live in internment camps until the end of the war in November 1918.

 Cameleer history

 Over 20,000 camels were brought to Australia from 1850 to 1900 from different parts of the world.
-The cameleers came from different countries such as Kashmir, Rajastan, Egypt, Persia, Turkey, Punjab, Baluchistan, Afghanistan, India and Pakistan.
+The cameleers came from different countries such as Kashmir, Rajasthan, Egypt, Persia, Turkey, Punjab, Baluchistan, Afghanistan, India and Pakistan.
 They were known as "Afghans", although very few were actually from Afghanistan.